pedaret973/tinyllm-trainer/README.md

 ├── main.py # Entry point for training or running the model

-├──alex and jordan.pt # example model trained by this code
+├── alex and jordan.pt # example model trained by this code

 ├── ai_file.pt # Saved model (generated after training)